Junaid-Aftab/DeepQ-Learning-Algorithm/README.md

 ## Description

 This repository contains code we implemented as part of the couse project for the course CMSC 727: Neural Modelling taught by James Reggia at University of Maryland, College Park.
 We implemented the deep Q-learning algorithm to examine the the discrepancy between recurrent and non-recurrent neural networks for the purpose of Q-learning in a survival-focused GridWorld game.
-The empirical results of our study compare the two architectures’ ability to guarantee a high rate of “survival” (subject to our definition of this objective) in randomly generated grid environments that share basic inherent properties.
-Through initial tests, we demonstrate that both the recurrent and non-recurrent neural network architectures can learn survival behavior under the given game conditions, with the non-recurrent network achieving better results overall in our case.
+Our study compared the two architectures’ ability to guarantee a high rate of “survival” (subject to our definition of this objective) in randomly generated grid environments that share basic inherent properties.

+A description of the various files uploaded is as follows:

+1.

 ## Getting Started